opencog/docker/indigo/README.md

 ros-indigo-base
 ===============

+## Heiracrhcy and dependents

-The docker image defined here contains only basic ROS nodes shared by all robots, and nothing more.
+* `base` contains a docker image defining only the basic ROS indigo nodes shared by all robots, and nothing more.

-## Dependents

-* `dev` contains a docker image for a ROS development environment.

 * `blender` contains a docker image for ROS and blender.
+Depends on base, above.

 * `arthur-animation` contains a demo for the Hanson Robotics Arthur head, showing how ROS messages can be used to control facial animations.